 Just a few miles down Highway 1 from Monterey lies the quaint village of Carmel By-The-Sea.

-Located at a perfect location where land meets sea, Carmel is a beautiful, dog-friendly town filled with cafes, restaurants, galleries, boutiques, spas and small, luxurious hotels.
+Located in a perfect location where land meets the sea, Carmel is a beautiful, dog-friendly town filled with cafes, restaurants, galleries, boutiques, spas and small, luxurious hotels.

 Similar to Aspen, Carmel is frequented by the rich and famous, but the quirky, pristine yet comfortable town is also enjoyed by millions of tourists each year.
 Rich in history, culture and natural beauty, Carmel rewards your visit with much to do and see, be it for a few hours or a few days.